Arthur Balfour: Legacy

+Memorials

 Balfouria, a moshav in northern Israel, along with many streets in Israel, are named after him.
+The residence of the Prime Minister of Israel, Beit Aghion, is on the corner of Balfour St. in Jerusalem.
 The town of Balfour in Mpumalanga, South Africa, was named after him.

-A portrait of Balfour by Philip de Laszlo is in the collection of Trinity College, Cambridge.
+A portrait of Balfour by Philip de László is in the collection of Trinity College, Cambridge.
+The 1914 portrait was vandalised (sprayed with red paint and slashed) by an activist of the Palestine Action network during the 2023-24 Israel-Hamas war.
+The portrait was repaired, at an estimated cost of £24,000.

 The Lord Balfour Hotel, an Art Deco hotel on Ocean Drive in the South Beach neighbourhood of Miami Beach, Florida, is named after him.